giampaolo/psutil/DEVGUIDE.rst

 - it uses `RsT syntax <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_
   and it's built with `sphinx <http://sphinx-doc.org/>`_.
 - doc can be built with ``make setup-dev-env; cd docs; make html``.
-- public is hosted on http://pythonhosted.org/psutil/.
+- public doc is hosted on http://pythonhosted.org/psutil/.
 - it is uploaded on every new release with ``make upload-doc``.

 =======================